LiuBioinfo/SeqOthello/README.md

 ## Build __SeqOthello__ with custom experiments

 To build __SeqOthello__ with custom experiments, please use Jellyfish you may use the script generator ``genBuildFromJellyfishKmers.sh``

 ```
     ./genBuildFromJellyfishKmers.sh
 ```

 For all prompted input questions, use the default value for the example data set, or, enter custom values for custom experiments.
 Then three scripts will be generated and you can execute them one by one.

 ```
     ./ConvertToBinary.sh
     ./MakeGroup.sh
     ./BuildSeqOthello.sh
 ```
-    The generated SeqOthello file can be found in out folder.

 ### Transcripts Query